 A short History of Newton, MA, USA

-The following dates and associated comments were extracted from the Francis Jackson
+The following dates and wording were quoted from:

-1638, Harvard College was established and the General Court ordered that Newtown should henceforward be called Cambridge.
+1638, When Harvard College was established, in 1638, the General Court “ordered that Newtown should henceforward be called Cambridge.” p.
+6.

-1679, (27, Aug.), Cambridge Village was set off from Cambridge, and organized as an independent town, “by virtue of an order of the General Court.”
-After which it was more often called “New Cambridge,” (until 1691).
+1679, On the 27th of August, 1679, Cambridge Village was set off from Cambridge, and organized as an independent town, “by virtue of an order of the General Court.”
+After which it was more often called “New Cambridge,” until 1691. p.
+7.

-1847, “and in 1847, about six hundred and forty acres, at the extreme northerly part of the town, bounding northerly ten hundred and eighty rods upon the river, was set off to Waltham.
-The town contained fourteen thousand five hundred and thirteen acres, in 1838.”
+1847, and in 1847, about six hundred and forty acres, at the extreme northerly part of the town, bounding northerly ten hundred and eighty rods upon the river, was set off to Waltham.
+The town contained fourteen thousand five hundred and thirteen acres, in 1838. p.
+20.